BCLibCoop/nnels-a11y-publishing/DropScripts/SearchAndReport/SearchAndReport.ReadMe.md

 SomeFile.xhtml&lowbar;1.old, SomeFile.xhtml&lowbar;2.old... rotate.
 The &lowbar;1 file is the latest,
 the &lowbar;5 file is the oldest.

-### replacements
+### searchpatterns

 Required.
-Provide an array of entries for search-and-replace on the file.
+Provide an array of entries for find, then search-and-replace in order to generate reported items.

-Each entry has a "from" and a "to" string.
+Each entry has a "match", a "convertMatchFrom" and a "convertMatchTo" string.
 Individual entries are separated by commas.

-The "from" string is a PHP regular expression string, in JavaScript/JSON encoded fashion.
+The "match" string is a PHP regular expression string, in JavaScript/JSON encoded fashion.
+This expresses what we're looking for.

+The "convertMatchFrom" string a search string _within_ a match string.
+This allows us to extract some sub-string of the match.

-The "to" string is a replacement string.
+The "convertMatchTo" string a replacement string.
+This is what will end up in the report.

-Both strings are quoted and in JavaScript notation.
+All three strings are quoted and in JavaScript notation.

 That means that all double quotes need to be prefixed with a backslash \